Your Rights to Birth Control in Washington State

 How Much Will I Have to Pay?

 If your insurance plan covers birth control, you do not have to pay anything for the prescriptions, devices, or related appointments.
-That includes copays.
+That includes co-pays.
 The cost should not be applied to your deductible, either.
+Note: Ask your health care provider if any other

 If your insurance plan does not cover birth control, you may still be able to get free birth control through the Family Planning Only program.